Florida Man Awarded $37,500 After Cops Mistake Glazed Doughnut Crumbs For Meth

 With the lawsuit behind him, Rushing's next step is getting his record expunged.
 He says he would like to find more work in security — but it's been hard to get business with a record showing an arrest for possession of meth while armed.

-After the glaze incident, Rushing stopped by his local Krispy Kreme to let them know they might be in for a little publicity.
+After the glaze incident, Rushing stopped by his local Krispy Kreme to let the people there know they might be in for a little publicity.

-Sometimes they give him a doughnut for free.
+Sometimes they give him a free doughnut.

 "But I don't eat them in the car," he says, laughing.